Renovating a house: an expert guide

 - (opens in new tab)

 Have you ever dreamed of getting your teeth stuck into a real doer-upper?
 Renovating a house is a long journey, starting with finding the right place in the right location, oozing with period charm and potential, to the final pay-off of a home for life.

-The benefit of renovating a house has much to do with the combination of the ‘good bones’ different house styles – whatever their period – can offer, whether that’s high ceilings, decorative internal architectural features like arches, or comforting wooden beams, and being able to really put your stamp on it.
+One of the best parts of home renovation is the combination of the ‘good bones’ that different house styles – whatever their period – can offer, whether that’s high ceilings, decorative internal architectural features like arches, or comforting wooden beams, and being able to really put your stamp on it.

 Renovating a house

 Salvaging the best parts of a period home and embellishing it with your style and tastes is a surefire way to achieve a unique, valuable and, most importantly, liveable home.
 Expert advice is from Owen Pacey, founder of Renaissance London (opens in new tab), which is popular amongst celebrity clients, including Mick Jagger, Orlando Bloom, Kate Winslet, and Naomi Campbell.

 Be budget savvy